deploring/COS80007-Assignment-1/readme.txt

 /  Video:  /
 /----------/

+The video gives a run through on how an exam can be completed, while giving explantions to how the code achieves certain criteria stated within the assignment.

+See:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -